kojima-hi/PC_Setting/mac.md

 License.
 If reinstall is needed, remove only .app files in Library.

 ### Others
-- Time Machine setting is inherited.
+- Reset Time Machine setting. ( Setting is inherited but it works wrong. )